official-clockwork/Clockwork/README.md

 - Build a **strong, modern HCE engine** through open collaboration.
 - Advance HCE research with **innovative technologies** not found elsewhere.
 - Provide a **clean, modern, and open** codebase that encourages contributions.
-- Prove that creating a HCE engine that can hold his own against top nnue engines is possible, even if it will probably never be able to reach them in strenght.
+- Prove that creating a HCE engine that can hold his own against top nnue engines is possible, even if it will probably never be able to reach them in strength.
 - Test search heuristics that are not possible when the evaluation function is a complete blackbox.

 ### Our Innovations and features
 - **Internal autograd engine**
-  - Write the evaluation function once, then simply run `make evaltune` to tune on data.
+  - Write the evaluation function once, then simply run `make evaltune` to tune on our publicly available data.

 - **Incremental AVX2/AVX512 attack tables (affectionately LilyTech)**
   - Extremely fast generation of attack tables, crucial for efficient HCE engines.